 The scale of the dormer has been carefully designed to ensure it remains subordinate to the original roof.
 The proportions follow local guidance, and the materials replicate those used in the existing structure.
 The modest ridge height raise has been minimised to avoid visual dominance while achieving practical ceiling heights.

 Rear dormers are already a common feature on Clyde Road and neighbouring streets.
 As such, the proposed development will be in keeping with the established pattern of loft conversions in the area.

+A section of the existing pitched roof to the outrigger will be retained, preserving the character and appearance of the property.

 Access